-- o Signing and ratify the multilateral Mutual Administrative Assistance Convention (MAC) - o Signing and ratify the ATAF's Agreement on Mutual Assistance in Tax Matters (AMATM) which allows for the exchange of information, sharing of expertise, joint audits and investigations/industry wide exchange, and mutual administrative assistance among African countries - o Joining the Global Forum and making a commitment to effectively implement the EOIR standard, including the beneficial ownership requirements, by undergoing a peer review and benefitting from technical assistance, while lobbying for changes to the standard to the extent that these are called for in the common African position on tax information sharing - o Commencing with EOIR at the soonest since this will create relationships and demonstrate the ability to exchange information - o Introducing AEOI in parallel to the EOIR process by making use of a phased approach to ensure no more time is lost to revenue administrations in their search for improved voluntary compliance and improved revenue collection. - The AU can also seek to support a comprehensive agreement on intra-African tax information sharing, respecting the priorities of African countries, building on ATAF's Agreement on Mutual Assistance in Tax Matters (AMATM) and the experience of the pilot project of automatic exchange of tax information between African countries that is being supported by ATAF.
+o Signing and ratifying the multilateral Mutual Administrative Assistance Convention (MAC).

+o Signing and ratifying the ATAF's Agreement on Mutual Assistance in Tax Matters (AMATM), which allows for the EOI, sharing of expertise, joint audits and investigations/industry wide exchange, and mutual administrative assistance among African countries.

+o Joining the Global Forum and making a commitment to effectively implement the EOIR standard, including the beneficial ownership requirements, by undergoing a peer review and benefitting from technical assistance, while lobbying for changes to the standard to the extent that these are called for in the common African position on tax information sharing.

-B. Provide support to African efforts to implement tax information sharing and transparency measures
+o Commencing with EOIR at the soonest since this will create relationships and demonstrate the ability to exchange information.

+o Introducing AEOI in parallel to the EOIR process by making use of a phased approach to ensure that revenue administrations do not lose any more time in their search for improved voluntary compliance and improved revenue collection.

+• The AU can also seek to support a comprehensive agreement on intra-African tax information sharing, respecting the priorities of African countries, building on ATAF's AMATM and the experience of the pilot project of automatic exchange of tax information between African countries that is being supported by ATAF.

+B. Provide support to African efforts to implement tax information sharing and transparency measures resources.
+G20 countries may assist by providing financial and technical support to these processes.
+As part of this and/or in addition, individual skills within revenue administrations must be developed through an array of different programmes starting with training seminars and activities designed to sensitise tax administrations and officials about the importance of tax transparency and encourage the use of EOI to tackle cross-border tax evasion.
+Furthermore, to stem the tide of illicit flows from Africa it is imperative to develop skills so that investigators are able to interrogate and analyse data once received.